vvarl0cks/Web3-Crowdfunding/README.md

 # Crowdfunding Platform Documentation

 This project is a crowdfunding platform built using React and Solidity.
-Based on the Sepolia Ethereum Testnet.
+Based on the Sepolia Ethereum Testnet using [Thirdweb SDK](https://thirdweb.com).
 Users can create, browse, and donate to crowdfunding campaigns.
 [Live Demo](https://w3w-crowdfunding-dapp.vercel.app)

 <img src="https://i.ibb.co/WszkkqJ/Opera-Snapshot-2023-05-09-115151-w3w-crowdfunding-dapp-vercel-app.png"/>